chuangcaleb/wtsa/_poosts/Film Reviews/Disney's Raya – Cultural Review.md

 ### SEA Animals

 Let's talk about the creatures too.
-In real life, ["Tuk-tuk" is a name for an auto rickshaw, popularized by Thailand and spread throughout the world!](https://www.scmp.com/magazines/post-magazine/short-reads/article/2059529/how-term-tuk-tuk-has-travelled-world) True, Raya's Tuk-Tuk does serve as her transport vehicle (a very cool design, no dispute) but Tuk-Tuk is a cross of the [Armadillidiidae](https://en.wikipedia.org/wiki/Armadillidiidae) (native to Europe) and [Armadillo - Wikipedia](https://en.wikipedia.org/wiki/Armadillo) (South America).
+In real life, ["Tuk-tuk" is a name for an auto rickshaw, popularized by Thailand and spread throughout the world!](https://www.scmp.com/magazines/post-magazine/short-reads/article/2059529/how-term-tuk-tuk-has-travelled-world) True, Raya's Tuk-Tuk does serve as her transport vehicle (a very cool design, no dispute) but Tuk-Tuk is a cross of the [Armadillidiidae](https://en.wikipedia.org/wiki/Armadillidiidae) (native to Europe) and [Armadillo - Wikipedia](https://en.wikipedia.org/wiki/Armadillo) (South America), according to its [Disney Wiki entry](https://disney.fandom.com/wiki/Tuk_Tuk).
 Yes, they want to make Tuk-Tuk roll like a rickshaw's wheel… but is it worth it?

 Fang's cat-tigers (which are named "Serlot".
 Not very cultural) are based on [Caracals](https://en.wikipedia.org/wiki/Caracal) (Central Asia at best)—at least let them have a Malayan Tiger's stripes!
 Tail's "Toot n' Boom" beetle could be based on the [Brown marmorated stink bug](https://en.wikipedia.org/wiki/Brown_marmorated_stink_bug#cite_note-2) (Northern Asia), and get this—they were [originally designed as farting gophers](https://collider.com/raya-and-the-last-dragon-farting-beetles-explained/) (gophers are native to North America).
 And I quote, *"No one had one note and all of a sudden, here you have these characters whose main contribution to the movie is that they fart.*" KENAPE INI??